f5devcentral/access-labs/class3/module4/lab02.rst

 Task 2 - Implement Static Parameter values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-From Postman, click "Send" on the **SSRF Attack-Dummy** request.
+From Postman, click "Send" on the **Request 2: SSRF Attack-Google* request.
 Notice you get content from restapiexammple.com via api.acme.com/vulnerable.
 This endpoint is vulnerable to Server Side Request Forgery attacks

    |image118|

 #.
-From Postman, run **SSRF Attack-unprotected-json**.
+From Postman, run **Request 3: SSRF Attack-unprotected-json**.
 This site contains example ID and keys in JSON format.
 Hackers will uses your servers as a jump off point to gain access to internal resources

    |image119|